c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 * The application is simple and operates under low loads, and increasing performance is not economically justified.
 * The application uses unary requests/responses and does not require streaming.
 (Or the application *does* use streaming using the WebSockets protocol, but you consider this does not violate the REST architecture.)
 * Requests to the server are made directly from a browser, but using the gRPC-Web proxy is not technically justified.
-* The application exposes a public API intended for a large number of consumers outside your organization.
-(The technical level of these developers may vary, and some of them may have difficulty adopting HTTP/2 or debugging packed binary messages.)
+* The application provides a public API intended for use by a wide range of users outside your organization.
 * Your organization has proven engineering processes that guarantee successful backward and forward compatibility and versioning during the evolution of the application.

-As a rule of thumb, you should migrate your RESTful services to gRPC when you need high-performance inter-service communication — such as low-latency or high-throughput with unidirectional or bidirectional streaming — especially in internal (micro)service applications.
+As a rule of thumb, you should migrate your RESTful services to gRPC when you need high-performance inter-service communication — such as low-latency or high-throughput with unidirectional or bidirectional streaming — especially in internal microservice applications.